Electrons and Cathode Rays – things rarely pondered

 See more @: The Free Energy Secrets of Cold Electricity by Peter A. Lindemann, D.Sc.

 All of this is of course completely ignored by mainstream science and true to form it chose the particle physics route.
 Science likes particles and the electron became the first of many, giving birth to the science of particle physics.
-The electron most probably does not exist, but particle accelerators continue to find ever smaller enigmatic particle results that will contribute nothing to the sum of useful or usable knowledge.
+The electron in all probably does not exist, but particle accelerators continue to find ever smaller enigmatic particle results that will contribute nothing to the sum of useful or usable knowledge.
 There will never be, and there never has been, any usable or generally useful technology arising from particle physics.
-A challenge to the reader to find one – on sale – in the shops!
+I challenge the reader to find one – on sale – in the shops!
 Find one and make me look foolish… ‘But of course there has to be technology arising from modern physics… so why bother to look for it’!

 The Nobel Prize in Physics 1906 was awarded to J.J.
 Thomson